Tropical Storm Cecil: Vietnam

 Tropical Storm Cecil was regarded as the worst storm to strike Vietnam in 50 years.
 In some areas, rainfall exceeded 510 mm.
 Approximately 105,600 hectares of rice and other crops were destroyed and another 78,300 hectares were otherwise inundated.
 About 7,500 metric tons of rice seeds were also lost.
 The hardest hit areas were in Quảng Nam Province, where damage reached ₫300 billion ($71.7 million).
-The storm destroyed at least 10,000 homes were destroyed and damaged another 27,000 buildings, leaving an estimated 336,000 people homeless.
+The storm destroyed at least 10,000 homes and damaged another 27,000, leaving an estimated 336,000 people homeless.
 Approximately 60 percent of the forests and forestry nurseries in the province were ruined.
 By June 5, 151 people were confirmed dead across the country with another 600 missing.
 Eventually, the death toll was revised to 751 as all missing persons were considered dead.

 In the wake of the storm, Vietnamese soldiers were deployed to rescue survivors.
 Local police forces were also stepped up to prevent looting.
 On June 5 government also requested international assistance to deal with the scale of the disaster.
 However, this was later retracted on June 16, though spontaneous donations were appreciated.
 The governments of Australia and France provided Vietnam with $75,188 and $73,964 in funds respectively.
 Additionally, the Swedish Red Cross donated clothing, which was later distributed by the local Red Cross along with medicine and relief supplies.
 A total of ₫52 million ($124,000) worth of funds and relief supplies, including 1600 m of fabric, and two tons of clothing, was sent to Quang Nam province.